Cisco-Talos/fnc-1/README.md

 See [Fake News Challenge Official Website](http://www.fakenewschallenge.org/) for more information.
 Thank you to Wendy for the logo, and to Joel and Luci for helping to open source our solution.

+To learn more about how Talos forces the bad guys to innovate, visit [talosintelligence.com](https://talosintelligence.com/)